 Seven years later, Sophia lives with her great grandparents in a remote area of Florida.
 She is non-verbal, and up until May of 2019, her only mobility methods included scooting on the floor, rolling over and using a walker.
 Because of where the family lives, therapy options for Sophia are limited.
-Physical therapists (PT) are miles away and must travel to her house for therapy, and Sophia can only use her walker inside the house because they live on a gravel road.
+Physical and occupational therapists are miles away and must travel to her house for therapy, and Sophia can only use her walker inside the house because they live on a gravel road.

-“When she (Sophia’s PT) mentioned getting a bicycle for Sophia, I thought she was crazy,” said Debbie.
+“When she (Sophia’s OT) mentioned getting a bicycle for Sophia, I thought she was crazy,” said Debbie.
 “But then she showed us the Freedom Concepts website and I was shocked.
 I saw bikes that Sophia could actually ride.”

 From there, the family was able to work with Wheelchairs 4 Kids and the First Hand Foundation to get Sophia her very own Freedom Concepts adaptive bicycle.
 Wheelchairs 4 Kids received funding from The Jim and Tabytha Furyk Foundation to purchase the bike.
 (Jim Furyk is the US Ryder Cup Team Captain and is a 17-time PGA champion.)